Spring wildflowers are an important first food of the season for pollinators

 The delicate blossoms of spring wildflowers are often the first splashes of color after a long winter.
 Some, like pasque flowers (Pulsatilla spp.), even push their blooms up through the snow.
-Spring wildflowers are a welcome sight for tickle bees and other early-emerging pollinators at a time when nectar and pollen sources can be scarce, and many species would be happy to find them blooming in your garden.
+Spring wildflowers are a welcome sight for tickle bees and other early-emerging pollinators, coming at a time when nectar and pollen sources can be scarce.
+Many species would be happy to find them blooming in your garden.
 Plus, they add a beautiful burst of early-season color to your yard.

 These wildflowers are typically adapted for precarious weather conditions.
 Many grow close to the ground, and some, particularly those that grow in the understory of deciduous forests, have ephemeral life cycles.
 Appearing before trees and shrubs leaf out, these perennial woodland wildflowers take advantage of the brief period of sunlight that reaches the forest understory.
 In a matter of weeks, they bloom, produce fruit, and then enter dormancy.